-Jointly offered by The University of Texas at Arlington and The University of Texas Southwestern Medical Center at Dallas the Master of Science in Biomedical Engeneering program prepares students for careers requiring skills in research, development, and teaching in a variety of settings in industry, in hospitals, in research facilities of educational and medical institutions, and in government regulatory agencies.
+Jointly offered by The University of Texas at Arlington and The University of Texas Southwestern Medical Center, the Master of Science in Biomedical Engineering program prepares students for careers requiring skills in research, development, and teaching in a variety of settings in industry, hospitals, research facilities of educational and medical institutions, and government regulatory agencies.

 During the first year of their studies, students in the master's program must select a concentration track including:

 - Biomaterials/Tissue Engineering,